-The primary operating objectives for the program in fiscal year 2018-2019 is to ensure Developers continue to comply with their obligations.
+The primary operating objective for the program in Fiscal Year 2020-2021 is to ensure Developers continue to comply with their obligations.
 There are no significant changes to the Department's objectives.
-To the extent costs are less than funds available, the balance will be used towards paying down a portion of the \$1.3 million in deferred impact fee obligations from prior affordable housing projects that remain outstanding.
+To the extent that costs are less than funds available, the balance will be used towards paying down a portion of the \$1.3 million in deferred impact fee obligations from prior affordable housing projects that remain outstanding.